 Hoosier Times group cuts 17 jobs in south central Indiana

-Publisher Cory Bollinger, who's also president of publishing for Mishawaka-based Schurz Communications Inc., says lower revenues and sharply higher newsprint costs prompted the cuts.
+Publisher Cory Bollinger says lower revenues and sharply higher newsprint costs prompted the cuts.
+Bollinger is also president of publishing for Mishawaka-based Schurz Communications Inc.

-Affected are The (Bloomington) Herald-Times, The (Bedford) Times-Mail, The (Martinsville) Reporter-Times and the Spencer Evening World publishing group.
-The Herald-Times reports positions were eliminated in several departments, including news, business, production.
-Employees were informed Tuesday.
+The affected publications are The (Bloomington) Herald-Times, The (Bedford) Times-Mail, The (Martinsville) Reporter-Times and the Spencer Evening World publishing group.

+The Herald-Times reports that positions were eliminated in several departments, including news, business and production.
+Employees were informed of the cuts Tuesday.

-Some of the jobs were cut immediately, and some of the affected employees will remain in place for a short transition period.
+Some of the jobs were cut immediately, while some of the affected employees will remain in place for a short transition period.

 The Hoosier Times continues to employ 173 people.